SavageFalcon/NutriFit/README.md

-# Nurafit
+# Nutrifit

-A new Flutter project.
+A comprehensive nutrition app, that can track ingredients you have, suggest recipies, scan reciepts, and estimate calories in dishes along with weight and calorie tracking.

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+Run on the Flutter _stable_ release.